plainblack/Wing/README.txt

 5. Create a database on your MySQL server to host the project, and edit the Wing config to match:

-  NOTE: It is important that your my.cnf file for MySQL contain the following lines.
+  NOTE: It is important that your my.cnf file for MySQL contain the following lines in the [mysqld] section.
 If not, add them and restart it:

     collation_server=utf8_unicode_ci
     character_set_server=utf8